Governance

 • ensuring decisions are in alignment with the overall Invenio vision, strategy, architecture and standards;

-• coordinating the decision with the Invenio leadership (product manager, community manager, and architects); and
+• coordinating the decision with the Invenio coordinators (product manager, community manager); and

 • making the decision and communicating it to the project through appropriate project channels.